USEPA/WNTR/documentation/gis.rst

     121            []                      []  0   NaN   NaN   NaN   NaN
     122            []                      []  0   NaN   NaN   NaN   NaN

-The data and water network model can be plotted as follows.
+The data, water network model, and fault lines can be plotted as follows.
+The resulting :numref:`fig-intersect-earthquake` illustrates Net1 with the intersection of pipes with the fault lines.
-Pipes are colored with their max probability.
+The pipes are colored based upon their maximum earthquake probability.

 .. doctest::
     :skipif: gpd is None